Tauragė: History

 Tauragė is situated between two Baltic tribes and at the edge of two historical regions.
 In 13th c. donations written by Mindaugas, the king of Lithuania mentions that there are lands called Karšuva (Carsovia) and Skalva (Scalovia).
 On the eve of the Teutonic Order aggression, Skalva was situated southwest of the current town.
-It was inhabited by the Baltic tribe Skalviai (Scalovians).
-To the northeast there was a land called Žemaitija (Samogitia) with Žemaičiai (Samogitians) as inhabitants.
-Karšuva, the region which existed in these lands, was different because the peoples had the blood of the Kuršiai (Curonians) and Lamatiečiai (Lamatians), two nearby Baltic tribes.
+It was inhabited by the Baltic tribe of Scalovians.
+To the northeast there was the region of Samogitia inhabited by Samogitians.
+Karšuva, the region which existed in these lands, was different because the peoples had the blood of the Curonians and Lamatians, two nearby Baltic tribes.
 By inhabiting the northern borders of Skalva, the Carsovians became close to the Scalovians.
 Even the origin of the name Karšuva (Carsovia) can be linked to the ethnonym Kuršiai (Curonians), which is written as Cori, Corres, Kauren in old historical sources.

 When the war with the Teutonic Order broke out, ethnic and administrative borders started to change rapidly.
 It is possible that in the end of the 13th c. and the start of 14th c., when Skalva suffered heavy casualties, Samogitians, supported by the rulers of the Grand Duchy of Lithuania, tried to push to the southwest.
 But due to non-stopping attacks by the Teutonic Order in the 14th c. they had to retreat.
 Only in the 15-16th c. when the wars were over did Samogitians come back to their former lands.
 At that time northern parts of Skalva, which were left for Lithuania, was inhabited by Samogitians, because most of the Scalovians were killed or fled during the attacks of the Order.

 First mentioned in 1507, the town has been a center of Lutheranism in Lithuania.
 Although it belonged to the Grand Duchy of Lithuania, there was a period when the land of Tauragė belonged to East Prussian rulers in economic terms.
 From 1691 until 1793, Tauragė belonged to Brandenburg-Prussia (the Kingdom of Prussia from 1701), after the marriage of Margrave Ludwig of Brandenburg to Princess Ludwika Karolina Radziwiłł.
 In 1793 it was ceded, along with Seirijai (Prussian Serrey), to Poland-Lithuania as "compensation" for the territories annexed in the Second Partition of Poland.
 In 1795, as with almost all of the Grand Duchy of Lithuania, the town became part of the Russian Empire in the Third Partition.

-Tsar Alexander I of Russia, signed an armistice with Napoleon I in Tauragė on June 21, 1807, that was soon to be followed with the Treaties of Tilsit.
-On December 30, 1812, the Prussian General Yorck, signed the Convention of Tauroggen, declaring his troops neutral, that effectively ended the fragile Franco-Prussian alliance during the French invasion of Russia.
+Tsar Alexander I of Russia, signed an armistice with Napoleon I in Tauragė on 21 June 1807, that was soon to be followed with the Treaties of Tilsit.
+On 30 December 1812, the Prussian General Yorck, signed the Convention of Tauroggen, declaring his troops neutral, that effectively ended the fragile Franco-Prussian alliance during the French invasion of Russia.
 In 1836, much of the city was destroyed by a fire.
 Honoré de Balzac stayed in Tauragė in 1843.
+During the January Uprising, Tauragė was the primary point of collection for weapons smuggled from Lithuania Minor to the insurgents in Samogitia.